 2. Blood starts to circulate

-The baby’s blood circulation system develops fully
+The baby’s blood circulation system has fully developed.

 3. Baby starts to shed